jakuski/website/src/content/projects/ones-and-zeroes.md

 #### &ldquo;The assumption is that because Gen Z and even millennials spend a considerable amount of time on technology that, they are technology savvy.
 This is a huge misconception.
 Sadly, neither watching TikTok videos nor playing Minecraft fulfills the technology brief.&rdquo; {% .font-serif .text-center %}

-#### &ndash; Debbie Irish, head of HP UK & Ireland HR to [Worklife](https://www.worklife.news/technology/myth-buster-young-workers-are-not-tech-savvy-in-the-workplace-and-its-a-growing-problem/). {% .font-serif %}
+#### &ndash; Debbie Irish, Head of Human Resources, HP UK & Ireland to&nbsp;[Worklife](https://www.worklife.news/technology/myth-buster-young-workers-are-not-tech-savvy-in-the-workplace-and-its-a-growing-problem/). {% .font-serif %}

 ---

 I made the following graph which summaries the above.
 {% gallery %}
-{% galleryImage src="p/screwd/main_menu" /%}
+{% galleryImage src="p/ones-and-zeroes/graph" /%}
 {% /gallery %}

 ## Development {% #development %}

+The project went through the a thorough digital product design process, as taught by Flipside.
+Here are a few glimpses of the project at different stages such as wireframing, lo-fi and hi-fi prototypes.

 ## Visual style {% #visual-style %}